Talladego/rorplanner3/README.md

 	- Must not import the store or event emitter directly.
 Use `loadoutService` as the façade.
 - Service (Domain orchestration, integration, events)
 	- Responsibilities: Orchestrate domain operations, apply business rules (eligibility, unique-equipped, set bonuses, stat calc), fetch data via GraphQL, encode/decode URL state, and emit typed events.
+	- Location: `src/services/loadout/*`
 	- Submodules:
-		- `services/queries.ts`: All GraphQL documents.
+		- `queries.ts`: All GraphQL documents.
-		- `services/loadout/api.ts`: Fetchers (items, talismans, details) with caching and prefetch.
+		- `api.ts`: Fetchers (items, talismans, details) with caching and prefetch.
-		- `services/loadout/stats.ts`: Compute totals and per-stat contribution breakdowns.
+		- `stats.ts`: Compute totals and per-stat contribution breakdowns.
-		- `services/loadout/events.ts`: Subscribe to single/all event types.
+		- `events.ts`: Subscribe to single/all event types.
+		- `urlService.ts`: URL encode/decode, including renown ability levels in share links.
-		- `services/urlSync.ts`: Guarded URL auto-update helper used throughout the service.
+		- `urlSync.ts`: Guarded URL auto-update helper.
+		- `renownConfig.ts`: Renown metadata and caps used by UI and stats.
 	- Talks to Data via `loadoutStoreAdapter` (no React imports here) and emits events using `loadoutEventEmitter`.

 - Data (State and pure data transforms)
-	- Location: `src/store`
+	- Location: `src/store/loadout`
 	- Responsibilities: Hold and mutate state using Zustand; expose a thin adapter `loadoutStoreAdapter` to decouple the store from the Service/Presentation layers.
 	- Must not import from Service.
 The adapter is called by the Service; components must not call the store directly.